 Si … entries by hand and make sure you don't forget to update the

 Run the calculation for both geometries and compare the single atom energy for both of them to make sure you got it right.

 mpirun -np 4 cp2k.popt -i silicon64.inp -o silicon64.out

 For both geometries create a vacancy by removing one Silicon atom, re-calculate the total energy and compare it to the total energy of the intact bulk Silicon minus the single atom energy (= vacancy formation energy).
 What do you observe?
 Why?

 Finally we are going to look at the change of the density of states due to the vacancy:

 Alter the input files for the small geometry (the

-silicon8) with and without the vacancy to print out the projected density of states as shown in a previous exercise and plot the total density of states for both cases.
-What do you observe when comparing the band gap of the two geometries?
+silicon8) with and without the vacancy to print out the projected density of states as shown in a previous exercise and plot the total density of states for both cases, comment.
+Can you explain why the

 Now do a geometry optimization on the